Student Life & Engagement has space held for isolation and quarantine housing for on-campus residents, should students need it this year.

-- Students will be asked to bag trash and place it outside of their rooms at a certain time each day or use the service request process if they have additional trash to be removed.
+- Students will be double bag their trash and take it to the appropriate trash chute.
+They can use the service request process if they need additional trash bags.

-- Students will self-monitor symptoms for 14 days.
+- Students will self-monitor symptoms during and after isolation.

-- Students in quarantine should seek medical attention if they begin to exhibit any COVID-related symptoms.
+- Students in quarantine or isolation should seek medical attention if they begin to exhibit any COVID-related symptoms.

 - Students may contact their primary health care provider or Olin Health Center for medical guidance.
 Olin also offers after-hours medical resources.
 Call 911 for any medical emergencies.